Fancifying Excel tables in R Markdown with kable_extra

 select(Wk, Date, Topics, Preparation, Evaluation, topic, prep, eval)

-• Then I turn those three columns into formal html lists.
-I paste0 the content of topic between starting <ul><li> and ending </li></ul> tags.
+’s. - Then I turn those three columns into formal html lists.
+I

-• to end the first list item and start a second.
+package to replace the asterisk between list items with ` - to end the first list item and start a second.
 Notice that there is no asterisk in the excel file in front of the first list item.

 # parse topics - same code for all three vars.
 Yes I could have applied a function.